 The IONIAN SKY seen in Drapetsona during the spring of 2013, right before she started operations for NEL Lines.
 Picture taken by Michele Lulurgas and published on www.adriaticandaegeanferries.com.

 By deploying the IONIAN SKY on the Northeast Aegean Sea, NEL Lines hoped that the ship would help them reacquire a positive reputation in the area, with less engine failures and canceled trips, while also proving that the ship was still sail-worthy.
 However, their hopes soon became nightmares.
-Because of alleged poor maintenance on the technical aspects of the ferry, she experienced several engine failures, almost to the same extent as the ship that she had replaced, the EUROPEAN EXPRESS.
+Because of alleged poor maintenance on the ferry, she experienced several engine failures, almost to the same extent as the ship that she had replaced, the EUROPEAN EXPRESS.
 As a result, despite offering good accommodation onboard, she failed to be appreciated by passengers and caused several problems within the connection of the Northeast Aegean Sea Islands.
 Finally, towards the end of the 2013 summer season, she suffered a new major engine failure in Mytilene, which eventually ended her summer, her charter, and, ultimately, her career.
 Unable to be repaired on-the-spot, she was towed to Salamina.
 Due to the ongoing economic problems of NEL Lines, she ended-up remaining abandoned there.
 Her charter to the company ended, and she was replaced on the Northeast Aegean Sea by the EUROPEAN EXPRESS, whose charter to Ventouris Ferries had ended.
 She therefore returned to Agoudimos Lines, but the latter had also suffered from irreparable economic damages.
-The PENELOPE A's crew finally had enough with waiting to receive their wages, and permanently arrested the ship in Rafina.
+The crew of the PENELOPE A finally had enough with the company's inability to provide their salaries, and therefore permanently arrested the ship in Rafina.
 She was later brought to Elefsina in 2014, where she has been remaining laid-up ever since.
-She was the last ship to operate for Agoudimos Lines, which eventually ceased operations for good.
+She was the last ship to serve for Agoudimos Lines, which eventually ceased operations for good.

 The IONIAN SKY seen heading from Piraeus to the Northeast Aegean Sea in order to begin her service there, ahead of the 2013 summer season.
 Picture taken by Georgios Koutsoukis and published on www.faktaomfartyg.se.